peer-open-source/xara-docs/source/user/manual/model/nodes/fixZ.rst

          Fix the degrees-of-freedom at all nodes in the model whose :math:`z`-coordinate lies within a specified distance from a specified coordinate.

          :param float z: z-coordinate of nodes to be constrained
-         :param list constr: ndf constraint values (0 or 1) corresponding to the :ref:`Model.ndf` degrees-of-freedom.
+         :param list constr: ndf constraint values (0 or 1) corresponding to the :py:attr:`Model.ndf` degrees-of-freedom.
             0 unconstrained (or free)
             1 constrained (or fixed)
          :param float tol: user-defined tolerance (optional: default = 1e-10)